Thesavagecoder7784/Thesavagecoder7784/README.md

 **I use Tableau for data visualization purposes and I am in the process of being certified by Tableau as a Data Scientist.
 For a taste of my data visualization work, check out my Tableau public profile [here](https://public.tableau.com/profile/prabhat6777#!/)**

-🔭 I’m currently working on implementing neurosymbolic AI in the real world to solve some of the world's most important problems (primarily the healthcare sector)
+🔭 I’m currently working on implementing neurosymbolic AI in the real world to solve some of the world's most important problems (primarily the healthcare sector).
+I'm also looking into the practical uses of adversarial attacks and how they can be used to secure AI to prevent data breaches in the future.

 🧨 Right now, I am looking into how adversarial attacks impact neural networks and creating a repository with some of the most common algorithms used to attack neural networks.
 I am mostly using a simple CNN and the MNIST dataset to understand them - [Adversarial Attacks on Neural Networks](https://github.com/Thesavagecoder7784/Adversarial-Attack-Neural-Networks/tree/main)